 By long operating history, I want to able to check that the management has shown great leadership in depressed times as well as times with high growth (like now).
 I want to know that they have been smart with their money and invested in a proper way.
 As for management, I check that the Return on Invested Capital (ROIC) has been high for a long time.
 If it turns out the ROIC has been high for a long time, it shows that the management can find ways to inject capital and earn more money/profits.
 Again, if we use Rollins they have had ROIC above 40% since 2008.
 Simply astonishing.

-For stocks such as AT&T, where the market is very saturated and there aren’t many ways to grow, I want to have a high dividend as my return for taking risk in this company instead of just owning a bond or placing my money on a saving account.
-For REITs it’s quite different since they are by law forced to pay most of their earnings as a dividend to shareholders.
-Still, I want to see that the company don’t have to increase debt in order to pay me.
+For stocks such as AT&T, where the market is very saturated and there aren’t many ways to grow, I want to have a high dividend as my return for taking a risk in this company instead of just owning a bond or placing my money on a saving account.
+For REITs, it’s quite different since they are by law forced to pay most of their earnings as a dividend to shareholders.
+Still, I want to see that the company doesn’t have to increase debt in order to pay me.
 That might be sweet in the short-term, but it will surely end up bad.
 For stocks such as Visa, Medtronic or Hormel, I want a combination of high debt control, yield above or close to inflation as well as investment in growth opportunities.

 So, in total I want management to be risk-averse, not paying me a dividend just because people want them to pay.
 In the USA, they operate with dividend aristocrats and dividend kings.
 Sure, many of these companies are great, but one needs to notice and be aware that they have a high pressure of not freezing the dividend or cutting the dividend.
-Many people invest in those lists without having a clue what the company do and demand money even though the company would be better of holding the dividend payment for a while.
+Many people invest in those lists without having a clue what the company does and demand money even though the company would be better of holding the dividend payment for a while.

 As for reasonable payout ratios, consistent free cash flow and healthy balance sheet, I normally aim at a payout ratio for American firms at a maximum of 70%.
-For REITs I look at the industry standard and the sector standard, but I’m not too eager when I see payout ratios above 100%.
+For REITs, I look at the industry standard and the sector standard, but I’m not too eager when I see payout ratios above 100%.
 Since the free cash flow is in some ways the tool for a company to operate smoothly, being able to grow, invest and pay dividends, I want this to grow over time.
 Nothing is better than a consistent free cash flow year over year.
 It basically means that they get more and more money after paying their expenses to increase shareholder value.

 As for balance sheets, I’m mostly focused on short-term debt, not that much on long-term debt.
 Debt is necessary to grow, but not being able to pay the short-term debt is dangerous.
 Here I want to focus on the current ratio, which is the total assets divided by liabilities to be above or close to 1.
 A current ratio of less than 1 means the company might find other ways to raise money to pay the debt.